 WRITER I ACTRESS I PRODUCER

-Naomi McDougall Jones is an award-winning actress, writer, producer, and women in film activist.
+Naomi McDougall Jones is an award-winning filmmaker, actress, author, speaker, and women in film activist.

 She grew up in Aspen, Colorado and attended Cornell University before graduating from the American Academy of Dramatic Arts (AADA).